 Commercial property insurance covers financial losses caused by fires, storms, and other destructive incidents.
 However, policies vary in terms of their cost, coverage, and support offered by the insurer.
 Find the best commercial property insurance companies for your risks and your budget.

-Your small business is unique, which is why we offer commercial property insurance policies from a wide range of insurance companies.
-Some providers specialize in insurance for certain professions, and others operate in limited geographical areas.
+Your small business is unique, which is why we offer commercial property insurance policies from numerous trusted sources, including some of the largest insurance companies in the nation.
+Some providers specialize in property insurance for certain professions, and others operate in specific geographic regions.

-When you request free quotes with our easy application, we do the work for you by retrieving quotes from the companies that best match your business needs.
+When you compare free quotes with our easy application, we do the work for you by retrieving quotes from the companies that best match your business needs.
 The most important factors are:

-Many of our insurance partners offer a business owner's policy (BOP), which is an opportunity to buy commercial property insurance and general liability insurance together at a discount.
+Many of our insurance partners offer a business owner's policy (BOP), which includes both commercial property insurance and general liability insurance at a lower price than buying these types of coverage separately.
 All of our carriers are rated excellent or superior by AM Best, a global credit rating agency specializing in the insurance industry.

-Based on financial strength and overall rating, our top carriers for property insurance include:
+Based on financial strength and overall rating, our top carriers for property insurance (also called business hazard insurance) include:

 When searching for commercial property insurance for your small business, your profession is a key factor.
-A provider who knows the risks of your specific industry can help make sure you get the right property coverage, including any necessary endorsements.
+A provider who knows your specific type of business can help make sure you get the right property coverage, including any necessary endorsements.

 Here are the recommended providers for property owners and renters in our top industries.